Bhapa Ilish – Authentic Steamed Hilsa Recipe

 Step 1: Preparing the Mustard Paste

-1. Soak 2 tablespoons each of black and yellow mustard seeds in warm water for 20 minutes.
+1. Soak black and yellow mustard seeds in warm water for about 20 minutes.

-2. Drain and grind into a smooth paste with 2 green chilies and a pinch of salt.
+2. Drain and grind with 2 green chilies and a pinch of salt until smooth.

 Step 2: Marinating the Hilsa

-2. Rub with salt, turmeric powder, and lemon juice.
+2. Rub gently with salt, turmeric powder, and lemon juice (optional).

 Step 3: Making the Mustard-Coconut Sauce

-1. In a mixing bowl, combine mustard paste, grated coconut, beaten yogurt, and 2 tablespoons mustard oil.
+1. Combine mustard paste, grated coconut, beaten yogurt, and mustard oil in a bowl.

 Step 4: Setting Up for Steaming